 Approximately 3.4 million people in the United States have epilepsy, a condition that causes recurrent seizures.
-The board-certified neurologists at Integrated Neurology Services diagnose and treat epilepsy at their four clinics, located in four Northern Virginia locations in Alexandria, Falls Church, Lorton, and serving the Vienna, VA community.
+The board-certified neurologists at Integrated Neurology Services diagnose and treat epilepsy at their clinics across Northern Virginia in Alexandria, Falls Church, and Lorton, also serving the Vienna, VA, community.
 Call your nearest office or book an appointment online today for an integrative approach to epilepsy treatment.

 Epilepsy Q & A